Tuesday, December 29, 2009

 Shady Grove Lodge

 The picture at the right is of the Shady Grove Lodge.
 Picture was made in the early 1920s.
-The people on the porch were unidentified.
+The people on the are, left to right: Valeria Elizabeth Wood, Margaret Evelyn Wood, and Imogene Price Wood.
 The writing on the old photo says Odd Fellow and Modern Woodman of American Hall.
 W of A

 An article in the Jan.
 21, 1909 Crittenden Press tells us some history about this old building.